Menu

 • Part 1 (Passacaglia) of Che si può fare by Barbara Strozzi, arr. by Jennifer Lory-Moran (available in hard copy or PDF format from GCNA) [from the 2024 list of required pieces]

-• Wondrous Love, Appalachian folk song arranged by Myhre (available in hard copy or PDF format from GCNA) [from the 2023 list of required pieces]
+• Wondrous Love, Appalachian folk song arranged by Myhre (available in hard copy or PDF format from GCNA; published originally in the Bicentennial Carillon Book) [from the 2023 list of required pieces]

 • Invocation by Joey Brink (available from Sheet Music Plus) [from the 2023 list of required pieces]

 • Venetian Gondolier's Song (op.
 19, no. 6; labeled op.
-11, no. 6 in the GCNA score) by Felix Mendelssohn, arranged by Cook (available in hard copy or PDF format from GCNA) [from the 2023 list of required pieces]
+11, no. 6 in the GCNA score) by Felix Mendelssohn, arranged by Cook (available in hard copy or PDF format from GCNA) [Performance note for candidates preparing this piece: the exam committee feels the most helpful gauges of a suitable tempo are that 1) listeners hear two beats per 6/8 measure, not six beats; 2) the phrases come across as singing and flowing, rather than static or, at the other extreme, rushed and chaotic.
+The exact metronome mark is less important as long as the musical ideas are clearly and convincingly conveyed.] [from the 2023 list of required pieces]

 Application Fee